DAVIDnHANG/DavidnHang.github.io/_posts/2020-6-10-Path Of Exile.md

    * to find the matrix of A, use several object of fixed size in the game.
 Then
  2. Manually, on a 800x600 resolution, approximate corner of the screen with a point and labeled with the corresponding world point

+Conclusion:
+  These are the changes needed to create the AI that play games.